NOVEMBER 9th, 10th, and 11th, 2018

 “ when we set up the group we had two key aims.
 Firstly commemorate the centenary of the ending of WW1 and remember the fallen of Launceston and district as well as those affected by the war.
 Secondly to collect and record memories from that period of history for future generations.
 As a group, we are proud to say we fulfilled all our aims.
 And now through the book, which is registered with the British Library, we have secured that lasting legacy for generations to come.”

-Above Roger Pyke and Jim Edwards show off the ‘Commemorating Launceston and District and the Great War’ book at the event, the proceeds of which go to helping fund the exhibition.
-The first print run of 50 sold out very quickly, so another print run is being made.
-Anyone interested can contact Phil Parsons at email@example.com or leave a message on the Facebook Group page.
-Other options are being explored of where a copy can be purchased and once we have details they will be posted here.
+Above Roger Pyke and Jim Edwards show off the ‘Commemorating Launceston and District and the Great War’ book at the event, the proceeds of which went to help fund the exhibition.
+The run of 100 books have sold out.